 What’s next?
 Just the filing and remittance, right?
 Wrong!

-It’s important to understand the differences in calculation sales tax and maintaining your compliance.
+It’s important to understand the differences in calculating sales tax and maintaining your compliance.
 Many businesses get stuck working with a vendor that sells them a one-size-fits all, “simple” solution but end up with a load of work still on their plate and no idea how to manage it.
-Calculation software can be a huge help in the sales tax compliance process but it’s just one of many pieces in the puzzle.
+Calculation software can be a huge help in the sales tax compliance process, but you still need to consider the hands on approach of compliance and how you will manage that.

 When you pair your tech solutions with an outsourced compliance partner, you’re able to make the most of valuable resources available to you and have a reliable compliance solution that actually takes the burden of sales tax off your plate.
-Contact TaxConnex to learn more about our services in sales tax compliance – from nexus reviews and audit management to maintaining your tax calendar and filing your returns.
+Contact TaxConnex to learn more about our services in sales tax compliance – from nexus reviews and audit management to maintaining your tax calendar, responding to jurisdictional notices and filing your returns.

 Looking to learn more?
 Check out our eBook – Calculation vs Compliance: Two Different Aspects of Compliance.